-The Transformation Management Institute
+Transformation Management Institute

-Advancing the scientific study of interpretation in human and artificial systems
+Advancing the scientific study of interpretation in human and artificial systems.

-The Conceptual Terrain in the Age of AI
+Interpretive science in the age of AI

 -